top of page

 Hey badass, I am so happy you’re here!

-Rashidah Cartwright is the Founder and Owner of Autism for Badass Moms (ABM), a nationally recognized media, education, and advocacy platform empowering mothers raising children with autism and other neurodivergent needs.
+Rashidah Cartwright is the Founder and CEO of Autism for Badass Moms, a nationally and internationally recognized media, education, and advocacy platform dedicated to empowering mothers raising children with autism and other neurodivergent needs.

 Fears and Emotions